Vie is a modern wellness platform offering meditation, movement and multi-sensory pop up experiences

 Hello and Welcome to Vie

-I’m a certified Vedic Meditation Teacher and Well-being Entrepreneur.
-I created Vie because I’m intensely passionate about well-being, and I’m committed to igniting positive change in the overall health of the population. $10 from every annual digital meditation membership will flow back into the NYC community to help those in need through our partnership with The Sylvia Center.
+I’m Julie Sacks, a certified Vedic Meditation Teacher and Well-being Entrepreneur.
+I created Vie because I’m intensely passionate about well-being, and I’m committed to igniting positive change for our health.
+Through our partnership with The Sylvia Center, we are proud to donate $10 of every Meditation to Go purchase to help the NYC community.
 By providing education and inspiration, we can create positive change that will alter many lives for the better.

 Well-being is a very personal journey for everyone.
-Some of us have already discovered the motivation to improve the quantity and quality of our lives by taking better care of ourselves, and some of us may still be struggling to find balance in our busy lives and solutions to our well-being needs, and some of us simply want to be healthier and don’t know where to start or how to make it a lifestyle.
+Some of us have already discovered the motivation to improve the quantity and quality of our lives by taking better care of ourselves, and some of us may still be struggling to find balance in our busy lives and solutions to our well-being needs.
+Some of us simply want to be healthier and don’t know where to start or how to make it a lifestyle.

 I became a meditation teacher quite simply because meditation changed my life for the better.
 I’ve written about my own well-being journey in The Huffington Post.
 In learning about how the mind, body and soul work together, I was able to create a healthier and happier life for myself.
 I now want to help others do the same.